StarLegacy/StarLegacy.Wiki/machines/auto-crafters.md

 - The input container is the container on the left side of the multiblock, atop the glass block.
 - The output container is the container on the right side of the multiblock, atop the crafting table.
 - In the dropper/dispenser in the center, place the recipe as if you were crafting the item normally.

+CURRENT SPECIAL NOTE:
+Before loading the prismarine crystals you have to load a valid recipe in the recipe dispenser!
+If that recipe isn't valid and you put both crystals in the furnace The autocrafter will explode.

+IF the autocrafter explodes (because the recipe was invalid), it will regen and explode again if you don't remove a remaining block, for example one iron block.
+It's like turning it off somehow until you load a valid recipe.
+Then place the iron back and check the crystals!

 ## Multiblock
 ### Requirements